 Both situations drastically reduce your comfort level and overall enjoyment during your workout.

-And this is a good thing because you won’t have to worry at all about running out of space.
-And at 60″ long, you shouldn’t have any problems stretching out completely when running at higher speeds.
+At 60″ long, even taller runners shouldn’t have any problems stretching out completely when running at higher speeds.

-The frame itself is pretty heavy-duty and comes with a max weight capacity of 300 lb.
+The frame itself is pretty heavy-duty, coming with an “in box” weight of 262 lb.

-At 300 lb, the Pro 2000 should be able to accommodate the majority of users safely.
+It also allows the Pro 2000 to accommodate the majority of users safely.

 The deck is also equipped with ProForm’s patented ProShox Cushioning system, which is designed to significantly reduce the stress felt through your joints.